akashgiricse/django-for-newborn-babies/README.md

   - #### Learn Markdown
     Markdown is a lightweight markup language with plain text formatting syntax.
 It will help you document your project and other stuff.
-For example, this guide is written in markdown. <br>
+For example, this guide is written in markdown.
+This is not essentail, but good-to-have knowledge. <br>
     Here are some suggested resources
       - [Markdown Crash Course (video)](https://www.youtube.com/watch?v=HUBNt18RFbo)
       - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

   - #### Python basics
     Django framework is built on top of Python programming language.
 Hence knowledge of Python basics is a must.
-If you don't know Python programming language, it will be difficult for you to learn Django framework. <br>
+If you are a newborn baby when it comes to Python programming language, it will be difficult for you to learn Django framework. <br>
     Here are some suggested resources
     - [Python Programming For Beginners: crash course (video)](https://www.youtube.com/watch?v=JJmcL1N2KQs)
     - [Python OOP Tutorials - Working with Classes (video)](https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc)

   - #### Debugging
     It's common to get stuck due to some bug etc. at some point while you're developing your project.
-So knowing how to debug your code may be a lot helpful and will save tons of time. <br>
+Knowing how to debug your code is a great meta skill that will come to your rescue more often than you anticipate. <br>
     Here are some suggested resource for debugging
     - [5 Debugging Tips Every Developer Should Know](https://www.youtube.com/watch?v=K6WGRBhacq8)